Pertussis, also known as whooping cough, is a serious infection of the airways (respiratory tract) caused by pertussis bacteria.

 How is pertussis spread?

-Pertussis is very contagious and is spread by coughing and sneezing.
+Pertussis is very contagious and is spread through coughing and sneezing.

 What are the symptoms of pertussis?

 Pertussis starts like a common cold, with sneezing, runny nose, mild fever and a mild cough.
-Over the next week or two, the cough gets worse and worse, leading to really bad coughing spells that often end with a whoop (which is where the name whooping cough came from).
-The cough can make a person gag or spit out mucus and make it hard for them to take a breath.
-The cough can last for several months and usually happens more at night.
+Over the next week or two, the cough becomes more severe and leads to intense coughing spells that often end with a “whoop,” which is where the name whooping cough comes from.

 What are the risks of pertussis?

-Complications from pertussis happen more in infants and can include:
+Complications from pertussis occur more often in infants and can include:

 How can I prevent getting pertussis?

 The best way to not get pertussis is to get immunized.
-The pertussis vaccine is combined with other vaccines to give protection against several diseases in one shot.
+The pertussis vaccine is combined with other vaccines to protect against several diseases in one shot.
 The pertussis vaccine is safe.
 It is much safer to get the vaccine than to get the disease.
-When you get immunized you help to protect others as well.
+When you get immunized, you help protect others as well.

 The pertussis vaccine is given free (publicly funded) as part of the B.C. routine immunization schedule.